buttasam/cms-boot/README.md

 The aim is to create relative small, flexible and extendable content management system based pure on Spring Boot and SQL database.

-It is an alternative to complex solutions such as Liferay, which are quite hart to understand.
+It is an alternative to complex solutions such as Liferay, which are quite hard to understand.

 ## Architecture